Proof from the field. What convinced them, what almost lost them, what they wish they knew.

 What she said: "Every grant cycle, we shut down 3 staff members for 2 weeks to manually pull billing data and match it to outcomes.
 That's 6 person-weeks we could be serving patients.
 And we're still not sure the data is accurate."

 What she meant: The grant reporting burden was consuming operational capacity.
-She wasn't looking for revenue recovery — she was looking for time recovery.
+She wasn't looking for revenue recovery.
+She was looking for time recovery.
 Every hour spent on manual reconciliation was an hour not spent on mission.

 What moved it forward: Positioned around grant reporting automation.
 Showed how the system generates SAMHSA-compatible outcomes reports directly from billing and clinical data.
 She calculated the staff time savings: "That's $45K in labor costs we redirect to patient care."
 Board approved.
 Closed in 96 days (aligned with grant cycle timing).